junxit/us-congress-bills-116/bill.md

 - **(7)** reaffirms its commitment to religious freedom and the importance of protecting the rights of all religious minorities, including Christians;
 - **(8)** calls attention to the continued and serious threat posed by the Islamic State and other international terrorist organizations; and
 - **(9)** calls upon the United States Government and all other governments to continue the fight against violent extremism.

+## § 1.
+Prohibition on construction of provisions of Resolution as an authorization for use of military force

+Nothing in this resolution may be construed as an authorization for use of military force.